rerdavies/pipedal/README.md

 Website:&nbsp;[https://rerdavies.github.io/pipedal](https://rerdavies.github.io/pipedal).
 Documentation:&nbsp;[https://rerdavies.github.io/pipedal/Documentation.html](https://rerdavies.github.io/pipedal/Documentation.html).

-#### NEW version 2.0.102 Release.
-See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.
-TooB NAM calibration, manipulation of i/r files in Toob Convolution Reverb, new Parametric EQ and 3 Band EQ plugins, and MORE!
+#### Announcing PiPedal 2.0 (2.0.102 Alpha).
+See the [documentation](https://rerdavies.github.io/pipedal/PiPedal2.html) for information, and instructions on how to install Pipedal 2.0.
+New features include support for Neural Amp Modeler A2 models, integration with Tone3000.com services for easy downloading of Neural Amp Modeler A2 models and IIRs, a new Channel Routing dialog for global routing of auxiliary input channels, and unprocessed re-amp output channels, and many other minor features, improvements, and bug fixes.
+Pipedal 2.0 also adds support for running PiPedal as a Progressive Web Application (PWA), which allows you to launch Pipedal from your desktop as a native desktop application.
+(A nice feature if you are accessing Pipedal from an Apple device).
+See the [documentation](https://rerdavies.github.io/pipedal/PiPedal2.html) for instructions on how to install Pipedal on your desktop as a standalone app.

 &nbsp;

 Use your Raspberry Pi as a guitar effects pedal.
-Configure and control PiPedal with your phone or tablet.
+Configure and control PiPedal using a remote web browsers, from your phone or tablet.
 PiPedal running on a Raspberry Pi 4 or Pi 5 provides stable super-low-latency audio via external USB audio devices, or internal Raspberry Pi audio hats.

 PiPedal will also run on Ubuntu 24.04,  24.10, or 25.04 (amd64/x64 or aarch64).
 Make sure you follow the [Ubuntu post-install instructions](https://rerdavies.github.io/pipedal/Configuring.html) to ensure that your Ubuntu OS is using a  realtime-capable kernel.